truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 This is because **consent is information** -- it is the *result* of an information-processing task performed by human brains.
 And information-giving is quite *unlike* property-giving.
 I could "give" you my email address, but it would be in an entirely difference sense than if I were to "give" you my sandwich.

 One of the important implications of this fact, is that there is not necessarily any connection between *the actions you take* and *your giving of consent*.
-You can "give" consent, even by doing absolutely nothing, as the following story will show.
+You can "give" consent, even by doing absolutely nothing, as I will now demonstrate.

 ### B. The Falling Crane